lumina-desktop/lumina-docs/lumina.rst

 .. figure:: images/lumina5c.png

-This screen can be used to customize the location, alignment, size, theme, and plugins for an existing panel, as well as to add ("+"), customize, or delete ("-") additional panels.
+This screen can be used to customize the location, alignment, size, theme, and plugins for an existing panel.
+The "+" and "-" icons towards the top, next to "Panel 1" can be used to add or remove additional panels.
 Panels must be aligned along a screen edge, opposite screen edges in the case of two panels, and may have any width, color, or transparency.

+.. note:: If you add additional panels, a frame, similar to "Panel 1", will be created for each panel, and will be labelled "Panel 2", "Panel 3", and so on.
+This allows you to configure each panel separately.
+The configuration tabs available for a panel are described below.
+Be sure to select the tab in the panel that you wish to customize.

 The "Location" tab (4 arrow icon) contains the following items: